MarioJose/scripts/README.md

 # scripts
-Scripts and tutorial with to do something.
+Scripts and tutorial for to do something.